 - The cards tend to have fewer fraud and billing protections than credit cards.

-- Does not help improve your credit.
+- Does not help repair your credit.

 - May be more expensive than opening a checking account and using an ATM card.